Content on this page was generated by AI and has not been manually reviewed.

 Is Malus chrome extension available on mobile browsers?

 Malus is primarily designed for desktop browsers.
 Mobile extensions are often limited. for mobile privacy, use a VPN app with integrated privacy features or a privacy-focused browser with built-in protections.
-Vpn with edge: edge-enabled VPN solutions for reduced latency, security, streaming, and business use
+Is the built in windows vpn good 2026

 Can I run Malus chrome extension without a VPN?